-To apply for the Veterans' Internship Program, simply create a Profile on the Los Angeles County online Job Application system by clicking below.
+To apply to the Veterans Internship Program, create a profile on Los Angeles County online job application system by clicking the link below.
 You can search for open positions available through the program and submit an application for those you are interested in.

 Frequently Asked Questions

-Will I be required to undergo a background clearance prior to being hired as a Veteran Intern?
+Yes; you will be required to undergo a background check prior to your appointment.

-Will I be required to take a physical examination prior to being hired?
+Yes; you will be required to undergo a general physical examination prior to your appointment.

 - During a declared war; or